ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 authorized target and encapsulates the packets in the Listener Datagram Payload format, specifying the IP and port of the target and forwards it to the client.
-When a client sends a compression request capsule, the proxy registeres a mapping from Context ID to the provided target and port as long as the context ID in the Compression request is non-zero.
+When the client or proxy send a COMPRESSION_ASSIGN capsule, the proxy or client respectively either register a mapping from Context ID to the provided target and port and echo back the capsule or reject.
+If the IP length was 0, the Context ID can be used by either party to send uncompressed payloads and the proxy reads the IP, port information per  packet, as opposed to doing a lookup in its Compression Mapping.

-When the proxy receives Datagram payloads from clients:

-If context is non-zero, it looks up the registered Context ID to target IP and Port in the compression mapping and sends the payload to that target.

-If the Context ID is set to zero in a datagram, it parses IP and Port information and forwards UDP payload to that target.

-When IP restriction via COMPRESSION_CLOSE has been enabled, the proxy rejects any IPs that haven't been registered in the compression mapping.
+When COMPRESSION_CLOSE is received from or sent to the client, the proxy and client forget the context ID, regardless of whether it is compressed or uncompressed.

+If the proxy receives UDP payloads that don't correspond to any mapping i.e. no compression for the given target was ever established and a mapping for uncompressed or any target is missing, the proxy simply drops the packet.

 # Security Considerations